 Step 2: Put the flour in the mixing bowl.
 Put a cup of water in the mixing bowl and add the two tablespoons of flour.
-Stir it well to evenly distribute the powder in the water.
+Stir it well to distribute the powder in the water evenly.

 Step 3: Heat the flour-water mix.
 Turn your gas stove on and set it to low heat.
 Transfer the flour-water mixture into the heating pan and put it on the stove.

 Step 4: Stir the mix.
-Stir the mix continuously and consistently like you do when you make a gravy.
+Stir the mix continuously and consistently, as you do when you make gravy.
 This ensures that you achieve a lump-free paste.
 Continue until you achieve the level of thickness you want.

 Step 5: Let it cool.
 Turn off the gas stove and let the flour paste cool.
-You might need to continue stirring for it to cool off quicker.
+You might need to continue stirring for it to cool off more quickly.